Diversity in clinical trials

 Why is diversity in clinical trials so important?

-Different people may have different reactions to the same treatment, based on their age, gender, weight, race, ethnicity, and other factors.
-Clinical trials rely on volunteers to take part, and it’s vital that these people come from diverse backgrounds.
-By including people from diverse backgrounds, clinical trials can show if the treatments are safe and work well for people from all different communities.
+Different people may have different reactions to the same medicine based on their age, gender, weight, race, ethnicity and other factors.
+Clinical trials rely on volunteers to participate, and they can help show if the medicines and vaccines are safe and work well for people from all different communities.

 Our recruitment process continues to evolve so that our clinical trials achieve the appropriate participant representation to help us safely bring new medicines to all people.